rust-lang/blog.rust-lang.org/content/Rust-1.98.0.md

 ### Algebraic floating-point methods

-The floating-point types `f32` and `f64` (as well as unstable `f16` and `f128`) now have "algebraic" methods for addition, subtraction, multiplication, division, and remainder.
+The floating-point types `f32` and `f64` now have "algebraic" methods for addition, subtraction, multiplication, division, and remainder.
 These allow optimizations on these operations using the algebraic properties of real numbers, even though these properties do not hold with the limitations of floating-point representations.
 The exact set of optimizations is not specified, but may be similar to the kind of optimization you would see with the `-ffast-math` option in other languages.

 For example, floating-point addition is [not associative](https://en.wikipedia.org/wiki/Associative_property#Nonassociativity_of_floating-point_calculation), so a sum like `a + b + c + d` must be evaluated in the left-associative order in which it is parsed, like `((a + b) + c) + d`.
 If you write the same sum as a chain of `algebraic_add` calls, then the compiler is free to reorder it, perhaps like `(a + b) + (c + d)` to evaluate the partial sums simultaneously.
 Broader loop-vectorization is often enabled by using these algebraic methods as well.